-Scott’s had some involvement with the Director’s Cut, but it was largely the work of film preservationist Michael Arick.
-The key difference between 1982’s theatrical release was the removal of the film noir-style voiceover from Deckard (Harrison Ford), which the actor infamously delivered with an intentional monotone by the actor.
-He disagreed with the studio that a voiceover was necessary, then assumed his terrible readings would make them unusable.
+Scott had some involvement with the Director’s Cut, but it was largely the work of film preservationist Michael Arick.
+The key difference between it and 1982’s theatrical release was the removal of the film noir-style voiceover from Deckard (Harrison Ford), which the actor infamously delivered with an intentional monotone.
+He disagreed with the studio that a voiceover was necessary, assuming his terrible readings would make them unusable.
 He was wrong.
-The recut also added a dream sequence of a unicorn — unused footage from Scott’s fantasy film Legend (1985) — which begged a new interpretation of the story and the nature of Deckard himself.
+The recut also added a dream sequence of a unicorn—unused footage from Scott’s fantasy film Legend (1985) — which begged a new interpretation of the story and the nature of Deckard himself.

-Suddenly, Blade Runner was considered a reevaluated triumph and basked in this belated acclaim throughout the ’90s, which was cemented when the “Final Cut” was released in 2007, celebrating its 25th anniversary.
-Ridley Scott himself was given complete artistic control over a digitally remastered and re-edited Blade Runner, which kept many of the Arick’s changes, and has now become the definitive version in most people’s minds.
+Suddenly, Blade Runner was a reevaluated triumph and basked in this belated acclaim throughout the 1990s, which was cemented when the “Final Cut” was released in 2007 to celebrate its 25th anniversary.
+Ridley Scott himself was given complete artistic control over a digitally remastered and re-edited Blade Runner, which kept many of the Arick’s changes, and has since become the definitive version in most people’s minds.
 Although there’s always debate about the logic of the aforementioned unicorn dream sequence, for reason’s we’ll get into…

 I was never a huge fan of Blade Runner after I’d seen it.
-I thought it was terribly slow, emotionally distant, awkwardly told, and nowhere near as thought-provoking as it thought it was.
+I thought it was terribly slow, emotionally distant, clumsily told, and nowhere near as thought-provoking as it ought to be.
 But I grew to appreciate its designs and the atmosphere its coats the audience in.
 But by the time the Final Cut was released in ’07 I understood why Blade Runner was regarded so highly.

-The movie concerns ex-cop Rick Deckard, a so-called “blade runner” working in L.A, whose job is to execute (or “retire”) bio-engineered humanoids known as “replicants”.
-These beings are used off-world as slaves because of their superior strength and stamina, but when four such replicants break free and arrive on Earth, Deckard’s tasked with finding these runaway ‘Nexus-6’ models: Roy Batty (Rutger Hauer), Leon (Brion James), Pris (Daryl Hannah) and Zhora (Joanna Cassidy).
-Along the way, Deckard meets with the replicant’s eccentric creator Dr. Eldon Tyrell (Joe Turkel), and falls in love with this genius’s latest creation Rachael (Sean Young), a replicant implanted with someone else’s memories who believes she’s human.
+The movie concerns ex-cop Rick Deckard, a so-called ‘blade runner’ working in L.A, whose job is to execute (or “retire”) bio-engineered humanoids known as replicants.
+These beings are used off-world as slaves because of their superior strength and stamina, but when four such replicants break free and arrive on Earth, Deckard’s tasked with finding those runaway ‘Nexus-6’ models: Roy Batty (Rutger Hauer), Leon (Brion James), Pris (Daryl Hannah) and Zhora (Joanna Cassidy).
+Along the way, Deckard meets with the replicant’s eccentric creator, Dr. Eldon Tyrell (Joe Turkel), and falls in love with this genius’s latest creation: Rachael (Sean Young), a replicant implanted with someone else’s memories who believes she’s human.